ZS-CSIRT/Ansible-CentOS-TheHive/README.md

     These variables are used to configure the "Cortex" instance linked to the "The Hive".
     CORTEX_INSTALL: True or False, this variable defines if you want to configure the "Cortex" settings in this run of Ansible.
     CORTEX_IP: The IP address of the "Cortex" instance
     CORTEX_FQDN: The "Cortex" FQDN to connect to.

  7) Nginx configuration variable
     This variable is used to define the file path of the Nginx conf file.

  8) Ansible Vault Variables
     These variables are stored in the ansible vault as they are sensitive and should not be stored in cleartext on your ansible server.
     You can create a vault by using the command: ansible-vault create /path/to/vault/file
     hive_http_secret: the secret string to use for the hive http sessions
     ldap_bind_pw: the password for the bind user when using LDAP connection
     cortex_user_key: the API key for the cortex user to link Cortex and TheHive.

 Dependencies
 ------------

-None
+Ansible 2.9+

 Example Playbook
 ----------------